-“You often see tech founders who have little or no business knowledge and aren’t comfortable with numbers,” LeBlanc says.
+“You often see tech founders who have little or no business knowledge and aren’t comfortable with numbers,” Scarborough says.
 “But investors need numbers to understand your company’s potential market and scalability.
 They expect the founder to know the finances and key metrics of their company.
 You can’t rely on a bookkeeper.”

 5. Be honest about the strengths and weaknesses of your team

 Investors will want to know a lot about your team: not just resumes but what each person will do to contribute to growth.
-“The team is extremely important in the early stages,” LeBlanc says.
+“The team is extremely important in the early stages,” Scarborough says.
 Be honest about any skill gaps and how you’ll address those.